Project Management ABC: K for Classic Project Management

 - Changes during the implementation phase are perceived as a disruption, as they often lead to project delays or higher costs.
-To avoid this, buffers are built into the project plan, in addition risk and change management are also implemented.
+To avoid this, buffers are built into the project plan and risk and change management are practised.

 - The focus is on adherence to the project plan.

 >>In classical project management, a defined end state is set and planned at the beginning of the project.
 This means that the course of the project, results, deadlines, costs and resources are planned.<<

 - Planning reliability and fixed structures: With classical methods, a high degree of planning reliability can be achieved through predefined results, phases and steps, budget and resources.
 However, it should be borne in mind that for projects with a very long duration and increasing complexity, planning becomes less precise, as efforts have to be estimated.

 - Easily manageable: The linear procedure with phases and milestones makes it easy to monitor and control the project.